Using the Collection

 The size of the images shown in the Image Gallery is controlled by a preference on the Images tab of the Preferences Dialog.
 The default size is 150 pixels (length or width of the longest side of the thumbnail).

-Below each image in the Image Gallery are shown up to three field values for the corresponding record.
+Below each image in the Image Gallery are shown field values for the corresponding record.
 By default, the first three fields in the List View are selected as the fields whose values are shown.
 However, you can create a field profile which will override the default behavior.
-Create a field profile named Image Gallery; the first three fields included in the Image Gallery field profile will be the fields whose values are displayed below the thumbnails, regardless of which fields are displayed in the List View.
+Create a field profile named Image Gallery (be sure to name it exactly as shown here, as two words with initial capital letters ‘I’ and ‘G’); the first six fields included in the Image Gallery field profile will be the fields whose values are displayed below the thumbnails, regardless of which fields are displayed in the List View.
+The Image Gallery field profile may have fewer than six fields; if it has more than six fields, only the first six fields will be used.
 Note that the program will truncate any field values that are too long to be included on a single line within a cell of the Image Gallery.

 The Item Details